yasir2000/IntelliSFIA/README.md

 # SFIA 9 in RDF

+**Note**:

+SFIA (the _Skills Framework for the Information Age_, https://sfia-online.org) is a competency framework.
+This work contains references to SFIA with the permission of the SFIA Foundation.
+The rights to any SFIA content remain with SFIA - see [SFIA_LICENSE_NOTE](SFIA_LICENSE_NOTE) for information.

-This script converts in RDF the SFIA spreadsheet provided at https://sfia-online.org/en/sfia-9/documentation .
+This script converts into RDF the SFIA spreadsheet provided at https://sfia-online.org/en/sfia-9/documentation .
 The conversion is based on the model below.

-This work contains references to SFIA (the Skills Framework for the Information Age) with the permission of the SFIA Foundation.
-The rights to any SFIA content remain with SFIA - see [SFIA_LICENSE_NOTE](SFIA_LICENSE_NOTE) for information.

 ## Python setup